 He subsequently became a freelance curator and arts organiser, working extensively in the UK and abroad.
 In 1985 he moved to Newcastle to run the Arts Development Strategy at the Laing Art Gallery, where he initiated the Tyne International Exhibition of Contemporary Art.

-For the last 15 years he has worked in education and is currently Programme Leader for Foundation Studies in Art and Design at the University of Sunderland.
+For the last twenty years he has worked in education and is currently Professor of Visual Art

 Throughout his career, Mike has maintained his artistic practice and he is now based in the High Bridge Studios in Newcastle.
 He has shown work in a number of one person and group shows in the UK.